robbenz/dia_plugs/wpb-woocommerce-product-slider/readme.txt

 * All modern browser support.
 * Very Lightweight & many More

-### Pro features:
+### Pro version features:

-* Amazing shortcode builder with all necessary options.
-* Advance widget for PRO version, now it's more easy to use product slider in sidebar.
+* Six different themes for different slider style with theme style customizer.
+See the demo.
+* Product slider form specific categories of products.
+Include or exclude categories.
-* Product slider for specific category products.
+* Product slider form specific tags of products.
+Include or exclude tags.
-* Product slider for specific products by product id.
+* Product slider form specific selected products.
 * Product slider for specific products by product SKU.
+* Product slider form product attribute and attribute values.
 * Product slider for on sell products.
-* Unlimited slider in same page.
+* Amazing new shortcode builder with all necessary options.
 * Visual Composer custom element.
-* Enable or disable option for the title, category, price even add to cart button also.
+* Enable or disable option for the title, category, price, review, even add to cart button also.
 * Control number of product to show in phone, tab, small screen.
 * Shortcode attribute for product image height & width.
 * Product image crop on the fly.
 * Product order & orderby.
-* Two different theme for slider style.
+* Advance widget, now it's more easy to use product slider in sidebar.
 * Option for remove out of stock products form slider.
+* YITH WooCommerce quick view, compare and wish list plugin’s support added.
 * RTL support.
 * Works with all WordPress Themes.
 * Build with HTML5 & CSS3.